mcarlotclarke/funWithJS/js30/02 - JS and CSS Clock/README.md

 ## What we learn

-- Key events
-- Playing audio
-- Listening for the transition end event
+- Working with the Date object
-- And if dealing with animations, listening for the animation end event (which works the same way).
+- Movement with CSS transition/transform

 ## Steps

 The goal is to apply a rotate to each hands depending on what time it currently is.
 To start, add to the `.hand` class:

-- A `transform-origin` so when we add the rotate it will do so in the x axis and center of the clock.
+- `transform-origin` so when we add the rotate it will do so in the x axis and center of the clock.
-- A `transform` rotate to 90° so the hands start at the 12 o'clock position.
+- `transform` rotate to 90° so the hands start at the 12 o'clock position.
 - `transition` so the hands move smoothly when ticking.
 - `transition-timing-function` this gives the hands an old-fashioned forwards/backwards movement.

 Remember, you can test/edit your styles directly in the browser and then copy to your CSS if you like them.

 To add the functionality: